 Let me just start by disclaiming that I do indeed use coconut oil for practically everything in my life.
 Coconut oil for makeup remover, coconut oil for shaving, coconut oil for cooking -- you can sign me up.
 It’s a wholly nourishing oil and a common ingredient in Pina Coladas.
 Any ingredient that’s also used in a cocktail is one I’m willing to use more of.

-Coconuts, especially in their oil form, are really getting their turn in the sun these days.
-And there are plenty of good reasons why – their benefits range from giving you glowing skin to shinier hair to healthier and tastier food.
-While I do sometimes agree with the old adage, “If it ain’t broke, don’t fix it”, there’s sometimes room for exception, and improving on the already-awesome coconut oil is one such exception.
-Which brings us to fractionated coconut oil.
+Coconuts, especially in their oil form, are really getting their time in the sun these days.
+And there are plenty of good reasons why.
+Their benefits range from giving you glowing skin to shinier hair to healthier and tastier food.
+While I mostly agree with the old adage, “If it ain’t broke, don’t fix it”, there’s sometimes room for exception, and improving on the already-awesome coconut oil is one such exception.
+This brings us to fractionated coconut oil.

 What Is Fractionated Coconut Oil?

 If you’ve ever cooked with or used coconut oil, you’ll know how much it can add to a dish, and how amazing its benefits for your skin and hair are.
 But what is fractionated coconut oil?
 And how is it different than regular coconut oil?

 Fractionated coconut oil (FCO) is made from regular coconut oil – but it’s only a fraction of what coconut oil is (hence the name, of course).
 While regular coconut oil contains long-chain fatty acids, fractionated coconut oil has had these fatty acids removed via processes called steam distillation and hydrolysis.
 All that remains now is the medium-chain fatty acids; also called medium-chain triglycerides.
 This is why fractionated coconut oil is often called MCT oil since it only contains medium-chain fatty acids.